Numerics88/n88ParaViewPlugins/Build-Mac.md

     xcode-select --install

-This command will bring up a dialog box where you can agree to Apple's license terms and and install the lightweight version of Apple's developer tools.
+This command will bring up a dialog box where you can agree to Apple's license terms and install the lightweight version of Apple's developer tools.
 This will provide everything you need to build ParaView.

 If you start with the lightweight option, but later decide to install Xcode, you can set